 A different target audience or future campaigns, or will a new call to action, ‘Click Here’ versus ‘Learn More,’ improve the click-through rate?

 Different versions of a landing page design, alternative headlines, or will a new offer create more traffic?
+For more on split testing, read our post: Unleash the Power of Split Testing – Elevate Your Marketing.

 These are big things.
 These are necessary changes that matter to your audience.